iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 $ git commit -m "Process to TSV and separate test and train"
 ```

-Let’s run and commit the following steps of the pipeline.
-Define the feature
+Let’s run and save the following commands for our pipeline.
+First, define the
-extraction step which takes train and test TSVs and generates corresponding
+feature extraction stage, that takes `train` and `test` TSVs and generates
-matrix files:
+corresponding matrix files:

 ```dvc
 $ dvc run -d code/featurization.py -d code/conf.py \